 The type of drug-related felony also plays a role.
 Marijuana possession, for example, isn’t as much of a red flag for insurance companies as convictions for trafficking or distributing cocaine or heroin.
-Being far-removed from a conviction will give you the best chance at being insured.
+Being far removed from a conviction will give you the best chance of being insured.

 Can I still apply for life insurance if I’m facing felony charges?

-If you’re in the process of being charged with a felony, you can’t get life insurance until the case is dismissed or the end of the trial.
+If you’re in the process of being charged with a felony, you can’t get life insurance until after the trial ends and/or the case is dismissed.
 Most insurance agents recommend that you do not apply for life insurance if you’re currently being charged with a crime.

 How to Buy Life Insurance if You’re a Convicted Felon

-Felony convictions and criminal history are a large obstacle toward getting life insurance.
+Felony convictions and criminal history present large obstacles to getting life insurance.
 While you may not be approved for a term life insurance or whole life insurance policy, there are other ways to find life insurance coverage.

 One option is an accidental death and dismemberment policy.
-Although this policy does not protect you or your loved ones in the event of illness, it can still provide coverage in the event of an accident.
+Although this policy does not protect you or your loved ones in the event of death due to illness, it can still provide coverage in the event of an accident.

 Another option is to purchase group life insurance through your employer.
-The coverage for these policies lasts as long as you’re employed, and it usually doesn’t require a background check.
+The coverage for this type of policy lasts as long as you’re employed, and usually doesn’t require a background check.
 Group life insurance coverage typically ranges from $25,000 to $50,000, although amounts vary by carrier.

 Can I get a life insurance policy if I have a misdemeanor?

 Some states have different statutes for felonies and misdemeanors.
-The licensed insurance agents at SelectQuote can walk you through the process of finding life insurance coverage with a misdemeanor.
+The licensed insurance agents at SelectQuote can walk you through finding life insurance coverage with a misdemeanor.

 Can I buy a life insurance policy on an inmate?

-Insurance companies generally feel as though life insurance for prison inmates is too much of a risk.
-Underwriters are hesitant to even approach prison inmates as potential insured because of the risks of prison.
-Access to financial assets is restricted.
-Medical exams are made more difficult and medical records can be difficult to acquire, making it a nonstarter for most carriers
+Insurance companies generally consider issuing life insurance for prison inmates as too much of a risk.
+Underwriters are hesitant to even approach prison inmates as potential insured parties because of the risks that come with being incarcerated.
+Access to financial assets is restricted and medical exams and/or records are more difficult to acquire, making it a nonstarter for most carriers.

 Things are different for inmates with existing individual life insurance coverage.
 As long as you continue to pay your premiums and don’t die while committing an actual criminal act, your coverage will be guaranteed.

 The exception to this is group life insurance through your employer.
-Because you are no longer eligible for employee benefits, you will lose that life insurance coverage.
+Because you are no longer eligible for employee benefits if you are incarcerated, you also will lose that life insurance coverage.

 Find the Right Life Insurance Policy with SelectQuote

-If you have a felony or misdemeanor conviction and have concerns about how it can impact your eligibility for life insurance coverage, you’re not alone.
+You’re not alone if you have a felony or misdemeanor conviction and have concerns about how it can impact your eligibility for life insurance coverage.
 While every situation is different, there are life insurance carriers who often help felons or others with criminal records find life insurance coverage.

-At SelectQuote, our licensed insurance agents can help you get started by comparing life insurance rates on your behalf.
+At SelectQuote, our licensed insurance agents can help you start by comparing life insurance rates on your behalf.
 To learn more about life insurance options available to felons, get started on your free quote today.